gharveymn/dds-matlab/README.md

 # dds-matlab
-This is a DDS texture loader for MATLAB, basically providing an interface to DirectXTex.
+A DDS texture loader for MATLAB that no one asked for!
+It will basically provide an interface to DirectXTex.
 Work in progress.